antelle/node-secure-enclave/README.md

 }
 ```

-Inspect [the type definition](node-secure-enclave.d.ts) for more details about the API.
+Inspect [node-secure-enclave.d.ts](node-secure-enclave.d.ts) for detailed information about the API.

 ## Library development